Cliff of Bandiagara (Land of the Dogons)

 Bandiagara Escarpment: A Cultural and Geological Marvel in the Heart of Mali

 The Bandiagara Escarpment, colloquially known as the Cliff of Bandiagara or Land of the Dogons, stands as a testament to the harmonious blend of geology, history, and culture in the heart of West Africa.
 This remarkable sandstone cliff stretches over 150 kilometers (90 miles) in length and towers approximately 500 meters (1,600 feet) above the surrounding sandy plains in the Dogon Country of Mali.
-Inscribed as a UNESCO World Heritage Site in 1989, the Bandiagara Escarpment offers a unique glimpse into the rich cultural heritage of the Dogon people while showcasing the breathtaking beauty of its geological formation.
+Recognized by UNESCO for its outstanding cultural significance within a dramatic natural setting, the site offers a unique glimpse into the heritage of the Dogon people while showcasing the imposing beauty of its geological formation.

 UNESCO Description of the World Heritage Site